-The remuneration related to stock-based compensation in the table above represents the entire fair value of the stock options issued to key management during each year which will be recognized as expense over the related vesting periods.
+The remuneration related to Share-based compensation in the table above represents the fair value of the stock options and RSU's issued and vested to key management during each year.

-Accounts payable and accrued liabilities as of December 31, 2021 includes short-term amounts owing to key management of the Company for bonuses and convertible debenture interest, totaling \$395,487 (December 31, 2020 - \$86,019).
+As of December 31, 2022, amounts owing to key management in connection with reimbursement of business expenses, and convertible debentures was \$ 365,645 (December 31, 2021 - \$395,847).